 - 5. For a Migraine Prevention Agent prescribed for a diagnosis of episodic cluster headache, has documentation of a positive clinical response to the requested medication as evidenced by a reduction in cluster headache frequency from baseline; AND - 6.
-For Nurtec ODT for the prevention of migraine, has a documented history of therapeutic failure, contraindication, or intolerance to the preferred CGRP mAbs approved or medically accepted for the member's indication; AND - 7.
-For a non-preferred Migraine Prevention Agent, has a documented history of therapeutic failure, contraindication, or intolerance to the preferred Migraine Prevention Agents approved or medically accepted for the member's diagnosis or indication.
-See the Preferred Drug List (PDL) for the list of preferred Migraine Prevention Agents at: https://papdl.com/preferred-drug-list; AND - 8.
-If a prescription for a Migraine Prevention Agent is in a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override
+For a preferred gepant for the prevention of migraine, has a documented history of therapeutic failure of or a contraindication or an intolerance to the preferred CGRP mAbs approved or medically accepted for the member's indication; AND - 7.
+For a non-preferred Migraine Prevention Agent, has a documented history of therapeutic failure of or a contraindication or an intolerance to the preferred Migraine Prevention Agents approved or medically accepted for the member's diagnosis or indication; AND - See the Preferred Drug List (PDL) for the list of preferred Migraine Prevention Agents at: https://papdl.com/preferred-drug-list; - 8.
+If a prescription for a Migraine Prevention Agent is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override.